 The Hospital's policy is to recognise transfers into and out of fair value hierarchy levels as at the end of the reporting period.
-Valuation techniques and inputs used to derive Level 2 and 3 fair values are at notes 13 and 15.2.
+Valuation techniques and inputs used to derive level 2 and 3 fair values are at notes 13 and 15.2.

-During 2021 and 2020, the Hospital had no valuations categorised into Level 1; \$1.150 million valuations categorised into Level 2; and the balance into Level 3.
-There were no transfers of assets between Level 1, 2 and 3 fair value hierarchy levels in 2020-21.
+The Hospital had no valuations categorised into level 1; \$1.150 million valuations categorised into level 2; and the balance into level 3.
+There were no transfers of assets between level 1, 2 and 3 fair value hierarchy levels during the reporting period.